 Hays is a tiny town located in the state of Montana.
 With a population of 996 people and just one neighborhood, Hays is the 92nd largest community in Montana.

-When you are in Hays, you'll notice that it is more blue-collar than most other communities in America.
-36.72% of Hays’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hays is a blue-collar town, with 36.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hays is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Hays who work in office and administrative support (13.28%), food service (10.17%), and business and financial occupations (8.76%).

 A relatively large number of people in Hays telecommute to their jobs.
 Overall, about 8.38% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Hays’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Hays’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In terms of college education, Hays is nearly on par with the US average for all cities of 21.84%: 18.33% of adults 25 and older in Hays have a bachelor's degree or advanced degree.